CONTACT

 • Effective pain relief: SGB can provide effective pain relief for sympathetically mediated pain conditions, such as CRPS, by blocking the abnormal activity of the sympathetic nervous system.

-• Reduced inflammation: SGB can help reduce inflammation in the affected area, which can further reduce pain and improve function.
+• Reduced inflammation: SGB can help reduce inflammation in the affected area, further reducing pain and improving function.

 • Minimally invasive: SGB is a minimally invasive procedure that causes less pain and scarring than traditional open surgeries.